eavoc/profileViewerApp/README.md

 # profileViewerApp
 This MATLAB App handles raw Licel Data.
 It can read both binary files and ASCII files (generated with the Licel Advanced Viewer software).
+With Save Data you can save all the data in the licel file into a MATLAB struct.

 ![immagine](https://github.com/eavoc/profileViewerApp/assets/34692571/1b079db8-4f29-4840-8363-ea772da94833)